 The quadrupole splitting (ΔEQ, mm/s) is a measure of how the electric field gradient around the atom affects the nuclear energy levels of the atom.
 Like the isomer shift, ΔEQ provides information about the oxidation state.
 The spin state and the symmetry of the electron density around the atom (placement of ligands around a metal) will also affect the observed ΔEQ.
-Finally, hyperfine splitting (or Zeeman splitting) can also be observed in the presence of an internal or external magnetic field.
+In Figure 2, the quadrupole splitting is the energy difference in mm/s between the two peaks in the spectrum.

-Isomer shift and quadrupole splitting
+Isomer shift and quadrupole splitting – what nuclear transitions do these values represent?

-The isomer shift is directly related to the electron transition in the s orbital of the atom from the I = 1/2 to an excited state (Figure 2).
-If the surrounding electric field gradient is non-spherical, due to either a non-spherical electronic charge or asymmetric ligand arrangement, the nuclear energy level splits (Figure 2) i.e. the I = 3/2 excited state splits into two mI states ±1/2 and ±3/2.
+Here, we will consider the nuclear spin transitions for an Fe atom (I = 1/2 ground state).
+The isomer shift is directly related to the electron transition in the s orbital of the atom from the I = 1/2 to an excited state (Figure 3).
+If the surrounding electric field gradient is non-spherical, due to either a non-spherical electronic charge or asymmetric ligand arrangement, the nuclear energy level splits (Figure 3) i.e. the I = 3/2 excited state splits into two mI states ±1/2 and ±3/2.
 As a result, both nuclear transitions are observed in the Mössbauer spectrum and the distance between the two resulting peaks is called the quadrupole splitting.
 The quadrupole splitting value is therefore a measure of the effect on the nuclear energy levels with the electric field gradient around the atom.

-Table 1.
-Some typical ranges of isomer shifts for Fe containing compounds.